American philosophy: Contemporary philosophy

-Towards the end of the 20th century there was a resurgence of interest in pragmatism.
+Towards the end of the 20th century, there was a resurgence of interest in pragmatism.
 Largely responsible for this are Hilary Putnam and Richard Rorty.
 Rorty is famous as the author of Philosophy and the Mirror of Nature and Philosophy and Social Hope.
 Hilary Putnam is well known for his quasi-empiricism in mathematics, his challenge of the brain in a vat thought experiment, and his other work in philosophy of mind, philosophy of language, and philosophy of science.

 The debates that occur within the philosophy of mind have taken center stage.
-Austrian émigé Herbert Feigl published a summary of the debates, "The 'Mental' and the 'Physical'", in 1958 (with a postscript in 1967).
+Austrian émigré Herbert Feigl published a summary of the debates, "The 'Mental' and the 'Physical'", in 1958 (with a postscript in 1967).
 Later, American philosophers such as Hilary Putnam, Donald Davidson, Daniel Dennett, Douglas Hofstadter, John Searle, as well as Patricia and Paul Churchland continued the discussion of such issues as the nature of mind and the hard problem of consciousness, a philosophical problem named by the Australian philosopher David Chalmers.

 Several mid-20th century American scholars renewed the study of idealism to emphasize the role of mind in nature, often with insights from analytic philosophy.
-The American philosopher Nicholas Rescher includes himself and his University of Pittsburg colleagues John McDowell and Robert Brandom within a group of post-Hegelian "neo-idealists".
+The American philosopher Nicholas Rescher includes himself and his University of Pittsburgh colleagues John McDowell and Robert Brandom within a group of post-Hegelian "neo-idealists".
 In his Mind and World (1994), McDowell embraced an intricate form of "mitigated naturalism" derived from Kant's distinction between spontaneity and receptivity, while also circumventing the two extremes of "rampant Platonism" and "bald naturalism".
-Earlier, in The Myth of Metaphor (1962), Colin Murray Turbayne expounded upon George Berkeley's emphasis on language as metaphor in order to resolve the mind–body conundrum while also rejecting the scientific materialism of the time in favor of a robust form of phenomenalism.

 In the early 21st century, embodied cognition has gained strength as a theory of mind–body–world integration.
 Philosophers such as Shaun Gallagher and Alva Noë, together with British philosophers such as Andy Clark, defend this view and see it as a natural development of pragmatism and of the thinking of Kant, Heidegger and Merleau-Ponty among others.

 Noted American legal philosophers Ronald Dworkin and Richard Posner work in the fields of political philosophy and jurisprudence.
 Posner is famous for his economic analysis of law, a theory which uses microeconomics to understand legal rules and institutions.
 Dworkin is famous for his theory of law as integrity and legal interpretivism, especially as presented in his book Law's Empire.

 Philosopher Cornel West is known for his analysis of American cultural life with regards to race, gender, and class issues, as well as his associations with pragmatism and transcendentalism.